darwinz/coconut/DOCS.md

 For `dict`, or any other `collections.abc.Mapping`, `fmap` will map over the mapping's `.items()` instead of the default iteration through its `.keys()`, with the new mapping reconstructed from the mapped over items. _Deprecated: `fmap$(starmap_over_mappings=True)` will `starmap` over the `.items()` instead of `map` over them._

-For asynchronous iterables, `fmap` will map asynchronously, making `fmap` equivalent in that case to
+For asynchronous iterables, `fmap` is equivalent to
 ```coconut_python
 async def fmap_over_async_iters(func, async_iter):
     async for item in async_iter:
         yield func(item)
 ```
-such that `fmap` can effectively be used as an async map.
+which allows mapping a synchronous function over an asynchronous iterable.
+To map an asynchronous function over a synchronous iterable, see [`async_map`](#async_map).

 Some objects from external libraries are also given special support:
 * For [`numpy`](#numpy-integration) objects, `fmap` will use [`np.vectorize`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.vectorize.html) to produce the result.